Black Sand Beaches

 Nearly 90% of all the volcanic rock on the planet is basalt.
 The high concentration of iron in basalt also gives it its black color, as iron absorbs a lot of light.

-Generally do not weather well, meaning that the basalt continues to break down as exposed to the weather.
-This is in contrast to standard beaches in the world, where the mineral grains are more resistant to weathering.
+Generally, do not weather well, meaning that the basalt continues to break down as exposed to the weather.
+This is totally different from standard beaches in the world, where the mineral grains are more resistant to weathering.

 Exercise Safety Measures at the Beaches!

 We know that this is not the funny part, but we feel like having to warn you about the dangers of the black sand beaches.

 Visitors are advised to keep safe distance, about 100 feet (30 meters) away from the shoreline.
 Some waves occasionally crash which are much bigger than the other waves.
 These are known as sneaker waves or “Chinese takeaway” (true story reported by an Icelander), and they can reach much farther up the shore than you would expect.